 Irina Pavlović is a research assistant at the English Language Education department and the Institute of Technology and Education.
-Previously, she worked on a research project on South Slavic and German multilingualism at the Department of Slavonic Studies in Innsbruck and taught English, German and Croatian in adult education.
+Previously, she worked on a research project on German and South Slavic multilingualism at the Department of Slavonic Studies in Innsbruck.
+Moreover, Irina taught German in the USA, in addition to English, German and Croatian in Austrian adult education.
 She was a research fellow at the Austrian Marshall Plan Center for European Studies at the University of New Orleans.
 Holding a teaching degree (Mag. phil.) in English and Russian from the University of Innsbruck, she currently pursues a doctorate at the University of Bremen’s English Department.
-Her primary research interest lies in the field of pronunciation teaching and the impact of the phonetic/phonological error in the context of foreign language education.
-In addition, she is interested the teaching method of intercomprehension with regard to the language level of phonetics/phonology and multilingual didactics and pronunciation in the broadest sense, respectively.
-Moreover, Irina Pavlović works on an interdisciplinary and interdepartmental research team developing subject-didactic concepts which connect ELT and vocational teacher training.
+Her primary research interest lies in the field of sociophonetics, pronunciation variation, pronunciation teaching and the impact of the phonetic/phonological error in the context of foreign language education.
+In addition, she is interested the teaching method of intercomprehension with regard to the language level of phonetics/phonology, and multilingual didactics and pronunciation in the broadest sense, respectively.
+Besides, Irina Pavlović works on an interdisciplinary and interdepartmental research team developing subject-didactic concepts which connect ELT and vocational teacher training.